Leverage home equity without refinancing

 4. Compare home equity loan lenders

-Home equity loan requirements and terms can vary by lender.
-Get a minimum of three quotes from different lenders and then compare rates, origination fees, terms, and credit score requirements.
-You can get a quote from your current lender as well as other banks, credit unions, mortgage companies, and online lenders.
+Requirements and terms can vary by lender.
+Get at least three quotes from different lenders and compare rates, origination fees, terms, and credit score requirements.
+You can get a quote from your current lender and other banks, credit unions, mortgage companies, and online lenders.

 5. Go through the underwriting process